smrchy/rest-tagging/README.md

 Example: `DELETE /rt/id/concerts/12345`

-Response:
+Returns:

 `true`

 ### GET /rt/tags/:bucket?queryparams

 **The main method.** Return the IDs for one or more tags.
 When more than one tag is supplied the query can be an intersection (default) or a union.
 `type=inter` (default) only those IDs will be returned where all tags match.
 `type=union` all IDs where any tag matches will be returned.

 Parameters: